 Scott Napper, a professor of biochemistry from the University of Saskatchewan in Canada, thinks that swallowing that snot might actually benefit your health.

 According to ABC News, “Napper contends that eating boogers exposes people – and their immune systems – to the pathogens inside.”
 Early exposure to pathogens could actually help boost a child’s immunity against allergies and asthma.

 Others disagree.
-They might be justified if your child ate someone else’s boogers, says Dr. Charles Barone, head of pediatrics at Henry Ford Medical Group.
+They might be justified if your child ate someone else’s boogers, says Dr. Charles Barone, pediatrician with Henry Ford Medical Group.

 But “if you have bacteria and viruses or other things inhabiting your nose,” he says, “you tend to have immunities to those.”